What is Identity Theft

 - Carelessly throwing away bank statements, credit card offers, and receipts without shredding them.

-- Providing your social security number without asking how this information will be used, and what safeguards are in place to protect its disclosure for unintended purposes and individuals.
+- Providing your social security number without asking how the information will be used and what safeguards are in place to protect its disclosure for unintended purposes and individuals.

 - Carrying your social security card in your wallet.

 - Constantly sharing personal information on a widely visited website such as a social networking site or financial website.

 - Forgetting to log off when doing online banking or when on social media sites in public places such as a library, hotel, or coffee shop.

 - Using public computers for Wi-Fi internet access to your private accounts.